otagobioinformaticsspringschool/2024/index.md

 ## About

 Hosted at the University of Otago, the Bioinformatics Spring School 2022 is a week long training event for researchers, supported by [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz) and the [New Zealand eScience Infrastructure (NeSI)](https://www.nesi.org.nz).
 This event is primarily targeted at researchers and students based in Aotearoa New Zealand.
+International applications will be considered but as this is an in-person

 We will combine talks from researchers and hands on computational workshops (influenced by [The Carpentries](https://www.carpentries.org)), covering example workflows of DNA variant calling, Genome assembly, environmental DNA (eDNA), and Nanopore.

 This event is organised by:

-- Dr Alana Alexander (Anatomy)
-- Assoc Prof Mik Black (Biochemistry)
-- Dr Murray Cadzow (Research and Teaching IT Support)
-- Dr Ludovic Dutoit (Zoology)
+{% include organisers.md %}

 ### When and where?

-- 9:30 - 16:30, 21 November - 25 November 2021
+- 9:30 - 16:30, 21 November - 25 November 2022
 - University of Otago, Dunedin, New Zealand

 This is an in-person event.